phanitallapudi/StudentManagement/README.md

 # StudentManagement

-To use this project locally, changes the initial catalog in Web.config from "PROTON\SQLEXPRESS" to you "<your system hostname>\SQLEXPRESS", later followed by creating migration and updating database
+To use this project locally, changes the initial catalog in Web.config from "PROTON\SQLEXPRESS" to you "hostname\SQLEXPRESS", later followed by creating migration and updating database

 commands: